Bank deposit delays: Some customers still haven’t been paid – KION546

 “This brief disruption underscores the importance of the nation’s payments infrastructure,” the CFPB spokesperson said.

-As of early Monday afternoon, Bank of America and Chase are the top two companies overall (not just banks specifically) where users are reporting problems on Downdetector.
+As of Monday afternoon, Bank of America and Chase are among the companies where users are reporting problems on Downdetector.

-Wells Fargo, US Bank, Truist and other banks where users reported problems on Friday were not ranked high on Downdetector.
+Wells Fargo, US Bank, Truist and other banks where users reported problems on Friday ranked lower on Downdetector.

 Some customers are complaining they still haven’t been paid, while others say they have received their direct deposits.